brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 > BTW, I like putting the noun before the verb in order to aggregate mutations on the docs.
 That's a workaround I've found due to the non nested characterist of mutations.

-END JP REV 2

-It might seem funny or unnecessary to have a nested InformationInput object into those args.
-Specially because it now contains only one subtopicId field.
-This is, indeed, a good practice when [designing a mutation](https://dev-blog.apollodata.com/designing-graphql-mutations-e09de826ed97) because you reserve names for future expansion of the schema and also simplify the API on the client.
+It might seem nnecessary to have a nested InformationInput object into those args, specially because it now contains only one subtopicId field.
+This is, however, good practice when [designing a mutation](https://dev-blog.apollodata.com/designing-graphql-mutations-e09de826ed97) because you reserve names for future expansion of the schema and also simplify the API on the client.

 And this will help us now.